* Global stocks at 3 1/2 week high

 By Helen Reid

-The selloff in safe-haven Bunds and U.S. Treasuries drove money into riskier assets, especially financial stocks, despite investor anxiety over how a G7 leaders summit that kicks off on Friday will pan out in view of divisions over global trade.
+The selloff in safe-haven Bunds drove money into riskier assets, especially financial stocks, despite investors’ anxiety over how a G7 leaders summit that kicks off on Friday will pan out in view of global trade concerns.

-Bank stocks, which tend to gain from higher bond yields, drove European shares up.
-The pan-European banks index jumped 0.5 percent, supporting the STOXX 600.
+Bank stocks, which tend to gain from higher bond yields, drove European shares up in early trade.
+The pan-European banks index jumped 1.4 percent, helping the STOXX 600 gain 0.5 percent.

-Banks remain the worst-performing sector in Europe year-to-date, however, having been dented by political risk in Italy.
+Banks remain the worst-performing sector in Europe year-to-date, however, having been dented by a selloff triggered by political risk in Italy.

-MSCI’s index of world stocks rose 0.2 percent to its highest since May 14.
+MSCI’s index of world stocks rose 0.3 percent to its highest since May 14, helped by Asian shares which climbed to an 11-week high overnight.

-Germany’s benchmark 10-year bond yield rose in step with the euro, breaching 0.50 percent for the first time in two weeks on signs that the European Central Bank could soon call an end to its stimulus programme.
+The euro and Germany’s benchmark 10-year bond both climbed on signs that the ECB could soon call an end to its stimulus programme.

-The ECB’s Chief Economist Peter Praet said on Wednesday that robust growth made the bank increasingly confident inflation was on its way back to target, raising chances it may reveal more about the end of the bond-buying programme at next week’s meeting.
+The bank’s Chief Economist Peter Praet said on Wednesday that robust growth made it increasingly confident that inflation was on its way back to target, raising chances it may reveal more about the end of the bond-buying programme at its meeting next week.

 Praet’s comments took the market by surprise, given a recent slowdown in the euro zone economy.